Cardano-After-Dark/hydra-poc/docs/blog/ms2.md

 - **Threshold Requirements**: Multiple participants must collaborate for any cryptographic operation
 - **Fault Tolerance**: System continues operating even with participant failures or network partitions

-**Byzantine Fault Tolerance**

-The system handles various failure scenarios:
-- **Participant Unavailability**: Games continue as long as threshold participants remain active
-- **Malicious Participants**: Honest majority can still decrypt messages correctly
-- **Network Partitions**: Subgroups meeting threshold requirements can continue operations

 ## Real-World Technical Insights

 ### Distributed Cryptographic Workflows in Practice

-One of our most significant achievements was demonstrating practical threshold cryptography across geographically distributed participants, each operating their own complete Hydra infrastructure.
+One of our most significant achievements was demonstrating practical threshold cryptography across distributed participants, each of which can operate their own complete Hydra infrastructure.

 **Multi-Location Cryptographic Groups**

-Our real-world testing involved participants from different physical locations collaborating in encrypted groups:
+Our real-world environment empowers participants from different physical locations collaborating in encrypted groups:

 1. **Independent Infrastructure**: Each participant maintained their own Cardano and Hydra node instances, ensuring complete autonomy over their cryptographic operations
 2. **Distributed Key Generation**: Participants generated cryptographic keys independently, with only public keys shared through Hydra's metadata system